Cinnamon and Kale

 Swede.
 In some countries, swede is known as rutabaga.
 It looks like a large turnip, and is readily available in supermarkets over the winter months.

 Butter.
 A small amount of butter will give a lovely flavour to your root veg.
-If you prefer, you could use olive oil rather than butter for a vegan or dairy free alternative.
-Or omit the fat altogether if you want a low fat, low calorie side dish.
+If you prefer, you could use olive oil rather than butter for a vegan or dairy free carrot and swede mash.
+Or omit the fat altogether for a very low fat, low calorie side dish.

 Optional flavours

-If you want to give your mash an extra twist, you could also add some roasted garlic, or chopped rosemary or thyme leaves.
+If you want to give your winter vegetable mash an extra twist, you could also add some roasted garlic or chopped rosemary or thyme leaves.

 How to make mashed carrot and swede